Kerbalism/Kerbalism/README.md

 This project wouldn't have been possible without the contributions of an awesome community of people, too many to mention individually.
 Thanks guys.

-And special thanks to the artists that provided all the part:
+And special thanks to the artists that provided all the parts:

 - mehka: gravity ring
-- Nazari1382: geiger counter, small supply container
+- Nazari1382: Geiger counter, small supply container
 - tygoo7: medium and big supply containers, radial pressurized container
 - zzz: greenhouse, active shield